wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 ## Welcome!

-The purpose of the Design Systems Slack to promote the discussion of design systems, style guides, component libraries, and pattern libraries.
+The BBC News Slack exists for BBC staff to discuss things related to the BBC News digital products.

-The Design Systems Slack is dedicated to providing a welcoming environment for everyone and expects participants in this community to act in a way that promotes an environment that is harassment-free, safe, comfortable, and enjoyable to be a part of.
+The BBC News Slack is dedicated to providing a welcoming environment for everyone and expects participants in this community to act in a way that promotes an environment that is harassment-free, safe, comfortable, and enjoyable to be a part of.
 We do not tolerate harassment of participants in any form.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 ### Admins
-The current admins are:
+The current admins can be found at https://bbcnews.slack.com/team.
-* Jina Anne - @jina
-* Maya Benari - @maya
-* Nathan Curtis - @nathancurtis
-* Una Kravets - @una
-* Josh Silverman - @josh

 ## What we strive for

-We strive to create a welcoming and inclusive culture that encourages people to have discussions about design systems.
+We strive to create a welcoming and inclusive culture that encourages people to have discussions about our digital products.
 Our atmosphere requires an open exchange of ideas balanced by thoughtful guidelines.
 It would be impossible to list everything needed to create a more welcoming space, but we encourage you to embrace these principles for guidance:

 * Be humble; practice empathy and humility.
 * Assume competence in each other.
 * Listen carefully and actively.
 * Ask questions, and seek to understand each other's context.
 * Encourage other people to listen as much as they speak.
 * Respect each others time by doing research before asking questions that have been addressed before or in other channels.

 ## Unacceptable behavior

 To help participants understand behaviors that are unacceptable or run counter to our culture, we’ve listed below actions that violate our Code of Conduct policy.

 This list does not cover every case.
 Each person you interact with is unique, and as a result can define a line of unacceptable behavior that’s unique to them.
 Ensuring that your behavior does not have a negative impact is your responsibility.

 ### Harassment includes: